scaleoutsystems/fedn/examples/async-simulation/README.md

 See 'Experiment.ipynb'.

 ## Clean up
-You can clean up by running `docker-compose down`.
+You can clean up by running `docker-compose down -v`.